-- 4.5.
-The Panel must advise the Head of HR & OD of: - 4.5.1. the name of the person in question; and - 4.5.2. any other particulars which the Panel consider are relevant to the appointment. - 4.6.
-Within two clear working days of interview the Head of HR & OD will notify each member of the Cabinet of: - 4.6.1. the name of the person and any other information they consider relevant to the appointment; and - 4.6.2. the period within which any objection to the making of the offer is to be made by the Leader on behalf of the Cabinet to the Head of HR & OD; such period shall not exceed five clear working days. - 4.7.
-A recommendation to Full Council must wait until: - 4.7.1. the Leader has, within the period of the notice under paragraph 4.6 above, notified the Head of HR & OD that neither they nor any member of the Cabinet has any objection to the making of the offer; or - 4.7.2. the period of the notice under paragraph 4.6 above has expired without objection; or - 4.7.3. the Head of HR & OD is satisfied that any objection received from the Leader within the notice period is not material or is not well founded.
-In this regard, where necessary, the advice of the Monitoring Officer should be sought. - 4.8.
-Where following the above procedure there are no objections to the proposed appointment or any objections are not upheld, the Head of HR & OD will recommend that person for appointment at the next meeting of the Full Council or at a specially convened meeting of the Council.
-If the Council approve the recommendation, then a formal offer of appointment can be made. - 4.9.
-Where following the interviews the Head of HR & OD in consultation with the panel are of the view that there is no suitable candidate, they will re-advertise the post. - 4.10.
+4.4.
+Following the interview of candidates, the panel will come to a view as to the most suitable person for the position.
+4.5.
+The Panel must advise the DirectorHead of HR & OD of: Formatted: Not Highlight 4.5.1. the name of the person in question; and 4.5.2. any other particulars which the Panel consider are relevant to the appointment.
+4.6.
+Within two clear working days of interview the DirectorHead of HR & OD will notify each member of the Cabinet of: Formatted: Not Highlight 4.6.1. the name of the person and any other information they consider relevant to the appointment; and 4.6.2. the period within which any objection to the making of the offer is to be made by the Leader on behalf of the Cabinet to the DirectorHead of HR & OD; such period shall not exceed five clear working days.
+Formatted: Not Highlight 4.7.
+A recommendation to Full Council must wait until: 4.7.1. the Leader has, within the period of the notice under paragraph 4.6 above, notified the DirectorHead of HR & OD that neither they nor any member of the Cabinet has any objection to the making of the offer; or Formatted: Not Highlight 4.7.2. the period of the notice under paragraph 4.6 above has expired without objection; or 4.7.3. the DirectorHead of HR & OD is satisfied that any objection received from the Leader within the notice period is not material or is not well founded.
+In this regard, where necessary, the advice of the Monitoring Officer should be sought.
+Formatted: Not Highlight 4.8.
+Where following the above procedure there are no objections to the proposed appointment or any objections are not upheld, the PirectorHead of HR & OD will recommend that person for appointment at the next meeting of the Full Council or at a specially convened meeting of the Council.
+If the Council approve the recommendation, then a formal offer of appointment can be made.
+Formatted: Not Highlight 4.9.
+Where following the interviews the DirectorHead of HR & OD in consultation with the panel are of the view that there is no suitable candidate, they will re-advertise the post.
+Formatted: Not Highlight 4.10.
 Where Full Council does not approve the recommendation, it shall indicate how it wishes to proceed.

-5. Dismissal of Head of Paid Service, Statutory Chief Officers, Non-Statutory Chief Officers and Deputy Chief Officers
+5. Dismissal of Head of Paid Service, Statutory Chief Officers, Non-Statutory Chief Officers and Deputy Chief Officers 5.1.
+The requirements of the Local Authorities (Standing Orders)(England) Regulations 2001 ("the Regulations") will be followed in respect of those posts 4-63

-5.1.
-The requirements of the Local Authorities (Standing Orders)(England) Regulations 2001 ("the Regulations") will be followed in respect of those posts which fall within the definitions of Head of Paid Service, Statutory Chief Officer, Non-Statutory Chief Officer and Deputy Chief Officer.
-5.2.
+- which fall within the definitions of Head of Paid Service, Statutory Chief Officer, Non-Statutory Chief Officer and Deputy Chief Officer. - 5.2.
 In regard in particular to the dismissal of the Head of Paid Service, Monitoring Officer or Section 151 Officer the Council by way of this paragraph formally adopts the statutory procedure as set out in Regulation 6 and Schedule 3 of the Local Authorities (Standing Orders) (England) Regulations 2001.